carbeck/ayerigrammar/README.md

 Currently working on
 ====================

 **WARNING**: This is work heavily in progress!
-Things may still be a little rough around the edges, especially the parts currently worked on:
+Things may still be a little rough around the edges, especially the parts currently being worked on:

 * Phrase structures (`chapters/syntax.tex`)
-    1. Noun- and determiner phrases
+    1. Noun and determiner phrases
     2. Adjective and adverb phrases
     3. Adpositional phrases
+    4. Inflectional and verb phrases

 The [sections not currently worked on](https://github.com/carbeck/ayerigrammar#table-of-contents) have been proofread at least once, by myself.
 They should already provide useful information, however, I may still make changes occasionally if I notice something to be wrong or information to be missing.
 Note that I am not a native English speaker; corrections are thus welcome.
 If you're brave, you can take a look at the [most recently compiled PDF](https://rawgit.com/carbeck/ayerigrammar/master/grammar.pdf) (see the [file's history](https://github.com/carbeck/ayerigrammar/commits/master/grammar.pdf)).